abasile1-tech/flash-card-application/README.md

    - Condensed Login/Signup views
    - Three bar dropdowns for logout and return to decks functionality
  - Add a cookies disclaimer
- - Fix indexing issues when manipulating cards in decks that have been shuffled